fmartinou/tydom2mqtt/README.md

 Recommanded setup : any Linux OS with systemd management and python3.7

-Needed packages : "pip3 install websockets requests gmqtt"
+Needed packages : "pip3 install websockets requests gmqtt sdnotify"

 - Add your credentials to main.py
 - Put all the *.py files in a folder of your choice (Hassio users : by default i've put them in the share folder of hassio for backup purposes "/usr/share/hassio/share/tydom/")